Graduate Student Services

 Johnston Hall 113

-Sign up to receive our new CLA GRAD Lighthouse newsletter, published quarterly with graduate student-focused career planning, support services and events.
+Sign up to receive a newsletter published quarterly with graduate student-focused career planning, support services and events.

 - Graduate Student Resources

-A curated and fairly extensive list of resource links for CLA graduate students across the university, including links to the Graduate School, GSSP, Services and Centers, Research Support and Funding, Summer Benefits, Well Being, Diversity, and much more.
+An extensive list of resource links for CLA graduate students across the university, including links to the Graduate School, GSSP, Research Support and Funding, Summer Benefits, and more.

 - Leave of Absence Form and Process